SRI-CSL/randoop-gradle-plugin/README.md

 }
 ```

-Then, you must specify the location where the plugin can find Randoop,
+Then, you must specify you must specify a few configuration parameters in your `runRandoop` configuration.
-as well as other Randoop's required parameters such as Randoop output directory,
+For example, the location where the plug-in can find the Randoop tool, the Randoop output directory,
-and the name of the package for the generated JUnit files.
+the name of the package for the generated JUnit files, etc.

-In the following example, Randoop is in the project's libs directory, the output directory is
+In the following example, Randoop is in the project's `libs` directory, the output directory is
-the project's test directory, and the JUnit package name is `com.foo`:
+the project's `src/test/java` directory, and the JUnit package name is `com.foo`:

 ```groovy
 runRandoop {